- They lack emotional connection

 As with any other product going through the sales process, a property has a particular set of marketing factors: the price being the most important one, location is another big one, and finally, presentation and marketing (promotion) being the remaining ones.

-Not only does one get a better sales price, it will very likely result in getting the house sold faster, hereby potentially saving a number of mortgage payments and other monthly costs!
+Not only does one get a better sales price, but it will also very likely result in getting the house sold faster, hereby potentially saving a number of mortgage payments and other monthly costs!

 Selling empty homes does present an interesting dilemma: your interested buyer has now 3 other listings open with exactly the same-looking empty living rooms, kitchens, bedrooms et?
 Unless your empty home has a particular feature, why ought any interested buyer prefer your empty home over the other 3?